itsmea-c/part_1/README.md

       Three Pairs:
       attendance_rate, final_score
       a) Pearson ≥ Spearman, indicating an approximately linear relationship
-      b) Rely on Pearson correlation measure as it has linear relationship age, final_score
+      b) Rely on Pearson correlation measure as it has an approximate linear relationship age, final_score
       a) Spearman > Pearson, indicating monotonic but non-linear relationship
       b) Rely on Spearman correlation measure as it has non-linear relationship